onflow/flow-go/pkg/language/docs/language.md

 // Declare a resource named `SomeOuter` that implements the interface `OuterInterface`
 //
-// The resource is not required to implement `OuterInterface.InnerInterface`
+// The resource is not required to implement `OuterInterface.InnerInterface`.
 //
 resource SomeOuter: OuterInterface {}

-// Declare a structure named `SomeInner` that implements `InnerInterface`
+// Declare a structure named `SomeInner` that implements `InnerInterface`.
-// which is nested in interface `OuterInterface`
+// which is nested in interface `OuterInterface`.
 //
 struct SomeInner: OuterInterface.InnerInterface {}